elpenny/docker_kata/Exercise02/README.md

 ```bash
 docker rm ubuntu
 ```
 12. This marks the end of 2nd exercise.
-By now you should have some understading how containers are run, what is the difference between interactive and detached mode, how to name containers and how to remove them.
-Next exercise will focus on data persitency and exposing container.
+By now you should have some understanding how containers are run, what is the difference between interactive and detached mode, how to name containers and how to remove them.
+Next exercise will focus on data persistency and exposing container.